loumadev/color-palette/README.md

 > [!CAUTION]
 > When generating a new palette using randomization, the current palette will be lost, so make sure to save it (copy the URL) before clicking the button.

+Parameter changes, including randomization are debounced at 500ms, so please, make sure to wait at least half a second between tweaking the parameters and copying the URL or otherwise the URL will be outdated.

 ## Color list